nhoizey/nicolas-hoizey.com/src/notes/2024/03/01/1/index.md

 ---
 date: 2024-03-01 16:56:03 +01:00
-tags: [A Book Apart, book]
+tags: [ABookApart, book]
 ---

-I'm really sad to read that [A Book Apart](https://abookapart.com/) is [ceasing its publishing activity](https://abookapart.com/blogs/press/a-new-chapter-for-a-book-apart), which for almost 15 years has built up a collection of must-have reference books.
+I'm really sad to read that #ABookApart is [ceasing its publishing activity](https://abookapart.com/blogs/press/a-new-chapter-for-a-book-apart), which for almost 15 years has built up a collection of must-have reference books.

 I still have some of these to read… 😅